 15 - Perfectionist - Designing Systems.
 Developing systems that contribute to the understanding of knowkedge; Developing systems and models; Applying theoretical principles; Teaching; Solving theoretical problems with set guidelines; Mastering knowledge; Starting from scratch to make things better; Understanding; Focusing on theoretical systems.

-16 - Creative - C - Designing Systems.
-Developing systems that contribute to the understanding of knowkedge; Developing systems and models; Applying theoretical principles; Teaching; Solving theoretical problems with set guidelines; Mastering knowledge; Starting from scratch to make things better; Understanding; Focusing on theoretical systems.
+16 - Enhancer - Designing Systems.
+Developing systems that contribute to the understanding of knowledge; Developing systems and models; Applying theoretical principles; Teaching; Solving theoretical problems with set guidelines; Mastering knowledge; Starting from scratch to make things better; Understanding; Focusing on theoretical systems.

 13 - Practitioner - Supportive.
 The friend who always cooks for you and is willing to relax with some Netflix.
 They are very supportive and warm, and you sometimes wonder if they just pretend to like all the same things as you.

 14 - Objective Thinker - Trustworthy.
 The always dependable and extremely organized friend.
 Sometimes, they don’t mind making the plans and are willing to organize any event with ease.
 On other occasions are more than happy to go along with others plans as long as they are well thought out.
 You somehow feel you can trust this friend with anything.